Organization Development and Leadership MS

 1

-MGT 780 is the thesis track capstone; students must take MGT 785 as an elective to complete the thesis
+MGT 780 is the thesis track capstone; to complete the thesis, students must take MGT 785 as one of their four electives

 2

-Students may choose to apply electives toward one of four certificates: Diversity, Equity, and Inclusion; Organization Development and Change; Leadership; or Human Resources.
-See the certificate pages for elective options.
+Students may choose to apply electives toward a certificate: Diversity, Equity, and Inclusion; Leadership; or Human Resources Management.
+See the certificate pages for requirements.